AutoLLM/.github/profile/README.md

-# Welcom to AutoLLM
+# Welcome to AutoLLM

 We are a group of researchers/engineers interested in building autonomous AI agents, enabled by recent advancements in Large Language Models.
-We'd love to bring LLM into actions!